VectorChat/chunking_subnet/docs/miner_guide.md

 There exist many freely available chunking utilities that can help you get a head start on your chunking algorithm, see the following links:
 [Pinecone's Respository](https://github.com/pinecone-io/examples/tree/master/learn/generation/better-rag)
 [LangChain Text Splitting Documentation](https://js.langchain.com/v0.1/docs/modules/data_connection/document_transformers/)

+## Prioritzation & Blacklist

+Finally, as the load increases, miners may need to deprioritize or ignore requests from lower-stake validators.
+Not responding to a request, or taking too long to respond, will result in a score of zero.

+By default, miners prioritize requests by stake.
+Edit the logic in ```blacklist()``` and ```priority()``` in [miner.py](../neurons/miner.py) to protect your miner.